arifian853/arifian.ai/README.md

 ]
 ```

-- Dataset format is in JSON with pair of "question" and "answer" of my public personal data for method 2:
+- Dataset format is in JSON with pair of "question" and "answer" of my public personal data for method 2 and 3:

 ```
 [